awsdocs/aws-freertos-docs/doc_source/getting_started_cypress_54.md

 # Getting Started with the Cypress CYW954907AEVAL1F Development Kit<a name="getting_started_cypress_54"></a>

+This tutorial provides instructions for getting started with the Cypress CYW954907AEVAL1F Development Kit\.
 If you do not have the Cypress CYW954907AEVAL1F Development Kit, visit the AWS Partner Device Catalog to purchase one from our [partner](https://devices.amazonaws.com/detail/a3G0L00000AAPg5UAH/CYW954907AEVAL1F)\.

 **Note**
 This tutorial walks you through setting up and running the MQTT Hello World demo\.
 The Amazon FreeRTOS port for this board currently does not support the TCP server and client demos\.